CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ## License ##
 To unlock full feature and content access for CIS-CAT Pro Assessor v4 v4.1.0+, Members are required to download and apply their organization’s SecureSuite license from [https://workbench.cisecurity.org](https://workbench.cisecurity.org "CIS WorkBench").

+If a valid license is not present in the defined location, CIS-CAT Pro Assessor will be limited to Lite functionality where only HTML output can be produced for a limited set of CIS content.

 ### Obtain License Files ###

 1. Login to CIS WorkBench